When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Private Room: Have your own room, subject to availability, for a supplemental cost of $1,225.
-When booking, please select the single room package option.
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins with a welcome dinner in Christchurch on Day 1.
 We recommend you arrive by 1 p.m. that day so you can clear customs, settle into your accommodations, and meet our guide and fellow travelers in time for dinner.
 Our trip concludes in the afternoon on Day 11.
 If leaving New Zealand directly after our trip, we recommend departing after 5 p.m. that day.
 If you'd like to extend your trip, we’re happy to provide suggestions for things to do and see in the city on your own.